 Cholesterol and Cancer

-In this project, we use molecular cell biological techniques to further explore this link in the setting of prostate cancer.
-Methods will include mammalian cell culture, fluorescence microscopy, real-time PCR gene transfection, use of luciferase reporter assays, SDS-PAGE and Western blotting.
+Methods employed for this project include mammalian cell culture, recombinant DNA techniques, fluorescence microscopy, real-time PCR, gene transfection, metabolic labelling, use of luciferase reporter assays, SDS-PAGE and Western blotting.